ryusuke410/machine_learning/day1/day1.md

   In this case, you can return to the procedure with `%2`, or kill it with `kill %2`.

-* In a python interpreter, you can load a source file with `execfile(<file name>)`, where `<file name>` must be a string, say, `"~/atom/mysource.py"` For example,
+* In a python*2* interpreter, you can load a source file with `execfile(<file name>)`, where `<file name>` must be a string, say, `"~/atom/mysource.py"` For example,